NyanWhite/HyperMatrix/README.md

 ![image-20221120133831353](3.png)

-Timing offsetters based on object timing are easier to use than manual input re-offsets, and also facilitate object-dependent Timing alignment without using osu!'s own object re-alignment tool in the event of >1ms deviations caused by incomplete timing divisions.
+> TimingOffsetters based on object timing are easier to use than manual input re-offsets, and also facilitate object-dependent Timing alignment without using osu!'s own object re-alignment tool in the event of >1ms deviations caused by incomplete timing divisions.

 BetterOffseter can now be used in three modes other than OSUMania mode, simply by switch the version of the splitting function

+About Version

+### V1

-V1 Or V2
+### V2

 ---